EmilHvitfeldt/smltar/docs/02_tokenization.md

 The results have more elements because the spaces and punctuation have not been removed.

-Depending on the format you have your text data in, it might contain ligatures.\index{tokenization!ligatures} Ligatures are when multiple graphemes or letters are combined as a single character The graphemes "f" and "l" are combined into "ﬂ", or "s" and "t" into "ﬆ".
+Depending on the format you have your text data in, it might contain ligatures.\index{tokenization!ligatures} Ligatures are when multiple graphemes or letters are combined as a single character The graphemes "f" and "l" are combined into "ﬂ", or "f" and "f" into "ff".
 When we apply normal tokenization rules the ligatures will not be split up.

 ```r